Compared to most other visa subclasses, partner visa applications take a long time to process.

 In the rare cases where compassionate and compelling reasons exist for requesting early processing, your application may be prioritised, but you’ll need to provide plenty of evidence to support your claims.

-Will the Coronavirus pandemic impact processing?
+Is the COVID-19 pandemic impacting processing?

 It’s likely the Department will divert more resources to onshore processing whilst borders are temporarily closed.
 We don’t expect to see onshore partner processing times blow out.
 If anything, wait times may even drop slightly.